Mountain biking, Maria Island National Park, Tasmania © Flow Mountain Bike

 By Troy Grundy

-Whoever said ‘the fun is over at the end of the trail’ didn’t ride this island.
+There are some serious trails shifting Tasmania's mountain biking reputation up a gear.
+But whoever said ‘the fun is over at the end of the trail’ didn’t ride this island.
 Adrenaline pumping adventures are just minutes from trails.
 Jump on a quad bike and seek out secluded beaches, fly above the forest canopy, raft wild rivers and abseil Gordon Dam.

 Blue Derby Network

 Blue Derby is a network of trails that surround the town of Derby.
 Once the centre of a tin mining boom, these days it’s the mountain bikers carving up the dirt.
-The Blue Derby Network has changed mountain biking in Tasmania and Australia forever.
+The Blue Derby Network has changed mountain biking in Tasmania, and Australia, forever.
 The trails encompass everything mountain bikers love.
 Cruise to the top of the hill, tear downhill as fast as you can.
 Repeat.

 Two of the notable trails are Dam Busters and Blue Tier.
 The Dam Busters trail takes its name from the 1929 disaster when the Cascade Dam burst, wiping out the riverbed and half of the township of Derby.
 Ride the forest and exposed riverbed and finish with a white-knuckle descent to Derby.